Nosie12/yo-africa/CONTRIBUTIONS.md

 ## 👩‍💻 Nosipho Sithole

-**Role**: Firebase Integration, Mobile Responsiveness, Layout Structuring, Front-End Development, API Integration
+**Role**: Firebase Integration, Mobile Responsiveness, Layout Structuring, and API Integration

 **Key Contributions**:
 - Integrated Firebase for data storage and app connectivity
 - Developed and tested responsive layouts for mobile and tablet screens
 - Structured the overall layout and component arrangement of the site
-- Built front-end components and pages using HTML, CSS, and JavaScript
 - Developed API integration for the symptom checker feature
 - Assisted with page organization and performance optimization
 - Helped prepare documentation for the final project submission